cognifloyd/vela-charts/charts/README.md

-# Drone charts
+# Vela charts

-This directory contains the charts that are published to the Drone Helm chart repository.
+This directory contains the charts that are published to the Vela Helm chart repository.
 For more information on the repository, see the [README.md](../README.md) in the git repo root.

 ## Chart tour